 Front Line Assembly – Iceolate [Wax Trax!, 1990]

 More openly referencing Europe, Bill Leeb‘s Front Line Assembly is a follow-up project of his activities with Skinny Puppy.
 Leaving the band in 1986 to materialize his own idea of electronic music, he formed FLA with Rhys Fulber and Michael Balch, and the first efforts made massive callbacks to Front 242.
 Eventually moving on to more Metal-influenced music, contributing largely to the crossover of Industrial and Guitar music with 1994’s Millennium or the follow-up Hard Wired—albums standing next to Nine Inch Nails‘ debut album and Ministry‘s Psalm 69 in its importance.
 But also when they were an EBM band, they were, and still are, just great.

 The Klinik – Black Leather [Antler-Subway, 1990]

-But crossing over certain styles of Electronic Music and fusing them with EBM’s idea of physicality wasn’t just an american approach.
+But crossing over certain styles of Electronic Music and fusing them with EBM’s idea of physicality wasn’t just an American approach.
 The Klinik, e.g., are undeniably one of the most important acts ever to emerge from EBM and its outer realms.
-Formed by Dirk Ivens, Marc Verhaeghen and Eric Van Wonterghem under the somewhat bulky name Absolute Controlled Clinical Maniacs, their approach was more noisy and more Industrial-influenced, but nevertheless, besides dropping off some serious club hits, they left a distinct trace in EBM.
+Formed by Dirk Ivens, Marc Verhaeghen, and Eric Van Wonterghem under the somewhat bulky name Absolute Controlled Clinical Maniacs, their approach was noisier and more Industrial-influenced, but nevertheless, besides dropping off some serious club hits, they left a distinct trace in EBM.